-VA home loans are a powerful mortgage option available to eligible veterans, active-duty service members, National Guard and Reserve members, and certain surviving spouses.
+VA home loans provide eligible veterans, active-duty service members, National Guard and Reserve members, and certain surviving spouses with financing options backed by the U.S. Department of Veterans Affairs.

-Redwood Mortgage Services has extensive experience helping VA borrowers purchase and refinance homes throughout Annapolis, Anne Arundel County, Maryland, Delaware, Virginia, Washington DC, Florida, and North Carolina.
+Redwood Mortgage Services helps VA borrowers explore purchase and refinance options throughout Annapolis, Anne Arundel County and Maryland, as well as Virginia, Washington, D.C., Delaware, North Carolina and Florida.

 VA loans are offered through approved private lenders and partially guaranteed by the Department of Veterans Affairs.
 This guarantee helps reduce lender risk, which may allow eligible borrowers to access more flexible loan terms.